goodnewschurchnp/jekyll-netlify-boilerplate-1/pages/index.md

 To build a church website, we use static approach,'static' means opposite to "dynamic' website which has a database, the static website doesn't has a database, which make it less complicated and light-weight,there are similar services like [vercel](https://vercel.com/), [cloudflare pages](https://pages.cloudflare.com/), [github pages](https://pages.github.com) and so on.

 The guideline like this: select a template, edit in github.com and host in netlify.com

+There is a sample website: [Good News Church Nepal](https://goodnewschurchnp.netlify.app), you can folk and start.

 We will start from Information Website: